PositiveSecurity/ton-graph/README.md

 3. Search for "TON Graph"
 4. Click Install
 5. Run "TON Graph: Set API Key" from the command palette and enter your Toncenter API key
-6. Install the `move-analyzer` binary and ensure it is available in your PATH
+6. Install the `move-analyzer` binary and ensure it is available in your PATH (required for Move support)

 ## Usage

 1. Open a contract file (*.fc, *.func, *.tact, *.tolk, or *.move)
+Note: Move contracts are parsed via `move-analyzer`.
 2. You can visualize a contract in multiple ways:
    - Press F1 or Ctrl+Shift+P to open the command palette and type "TON Graph: Visualize Contract"
    - Right-click on contract code in the editor → TON Graph: Visualize Contract